berkeley-cs61as/markdown-courseware/interactivity.md

 See [this page](https://berkeley-cs61as.github.io/textbook/what-is-emacs.html) for a demo of an interactive MC question.

-The source for the question above is below:
+The source for this demo question is below:
 ```html
 <div class="mc">
 Given the following class, what color is the dress?<pre><code>(define-class (test-penguin name)